JCMT Constraints on the Early-Time HCN and CO Emission and HCN Temporal Evolution of 3I/ATLAS: Observations and Data

 For the following four nights, 18 July 2025 through 21 July 2025, we observed the $J = 2 - 1$ transition of CO at 230.538 GHz.
 These observations spanned heliocentric distances of 3.94 to 3.84 au and geocentric distances of 3.05 to 2.99 au for 3I/ATLAS.
 The mean observation time of the individual scans was 60875.9 (MJD), with a full range of 3.2 days.
 The JCMT WVM indicates that CO spectra were taken in a range of moderate to poor conditions.
 Most of the scans were taken with 225 GHz opacities between 0.07 and 0.13, but a handful of scans reached $\tau$ as high as 0.18.

 To obtain our final CO spectrum, we co-added each of the Doppler-corrected spectra from the individual scans.
-This yielded a final stacked spectrum with a total integration time of 11.7 hours.
+This yielded a final stacked spectrum with a total integration time of 11.7 hours, corresponding to an effective on-source time of approximately 5.9 hours.
 There is no CO emission line detected in our stacked spectrum, and we calculate an RMS scatter of 11 mK.
 For a line width of 0.5 km s$^{-1}$ and the raw bin width of 0.039 km s$^{-1}$, this corresponds to a 3$\sigma$ upper-limit on the integrated line flux of $<$4.4 mK km s$^{-1}$.

 The left panel of Figure \ref{fig:CO_spectra} shows our continuum-subtracted stacked CO spectrum binned at 1 km s$^{-1}$ over a wide velocity range.
 In the right panel of Figure \ref{fig:CO_spectra}, we highlight velocities within 10 km s$^{-1}$ of the expected CO line and at a binning of 0.5 km s$^{-1}$.
 Using a Gaussian, we illustrate the line profile corresponding to a feature with a velocity FWHM of 0.5 km s$^{-1}$ and the same integrated intensity as implied by our calculated RMS scatter.